 Contact CTA for more information: 715 Spencer Dr, West Palm Beach, FL 33409 8:30 am – 4pm

 This scholarship goes to a graduating senior in good academic standing, who is pursuing a career in mathematics education.
-This will be awarded at the T.O.Y banquet on May 5.
+This was awarded at the T.O.Y banquet on May 4, 2019

 Would You LOVE to connect with other HIGHLY EFFECTIVE MATH TEACHERS in Palm Beach County?

-Then join us for a few “Happy Hours” at Panera Bread to share ideas (all levels) to implement Mathematical Mindsets in your classroom.
+Then join us for a few gatherings to share ideas (all levels) to implement Productive Mathematics in your classroom.

-The 57th Annual Middle School Mathematics Tournament (MSMT) will be held on Tuesday, February 5, 2019 at Royal Palm Beach High School.
+The 57th Annual Middle School Mathematics Tournament (MSMT) was held on Tuesday, February 5, 2019 at Royal Palm Beach High School.
 The MSMT provides a forum for challenging our strongest mathematics students across the county.
-Participating students compete in three distinct mathematical tests encompassing computations without a calculator, mathematical concepts, and puzzles.
-Top performers across each grade level will be awarded trophies, and cash prizes in a post-lunch ceremony.
+Participating students competed in three distinct mathematical tests encompassing computations without a calculator, mathematical concepts, and puzzles.
+Top performers across each grade level was awarded trophies, and cash prizes in a post-lunch ceremony.
 Please contact PBCCTM for more information. firstname.lastname@example.org

 CONGRATULATIONS TO ALL PARTICIPANTS!!